Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 Google drive is available through their relevant application.

-The best and cheapest way is here, in our article.
+The best and cheapest way is here, in this article.

 Apps are what turns your cellphone into a smartphone.
-Without apps, you can make calls, check your calendar and have a basic use of your pocket wizard.
+Without apps, you can make calls, check your calendar and have basic use of your pocket wizard.

 Through apps, you can do almost anything on your phone.
 Some are free, but they often force you to deal with adverts.
 This is until you pay.

 One of our recommendations is the Magic Shutter App.
 It lets you work with long exposures.
-You get to choose your own shuter speed.
+You get to choose your own shutter speed.
 See our article here for the other 9 apps.

-There are a plethora of smartphone applications out there dedicated to image editing.
+There are lots of smartphone applications out there dedicated to image editing.
 Many of them have the same task in mind, managing your exposure levels and contrast.

 Read more here about how this can help you take your smartphone photography to the next level.

 There are specific cellphone applications to help your landscape photography.
-Firstly, you should know landscapes appear before taking any photographs.
+First, you should know landscapes appear before taking any photographs.

 A successful landscape capture happens because of the research and planning beforehand.
-One of the best apps for planning is The Photographer’s Ephemeris.
+One of the best apps for planning is Photopills.

 This clever app shows you the placement of the sun and moon in relation to the area you want to photograph.

 This is great for landscapes doused in light during the golden hour.
 For the other 11 apps, read here.

-Your cellphone has many tasks, not only for taking calls and sending text messages.
+Your cellphone has many tasks, not only taking calls and sending text messages.

 One of its clever uses is to make a note of a specific location that you have photographed or wish to return to.